Bootstrap percolation on the Hamming torus: Appendix: Poisson convergence for

-\end{lemma} Note that the bound on the last sum, which involves only indicators of line events, is implied by combining the results for the enhanced line and non-enhanced line couplings in Lemmas~\ref{el-coupling-lem} and~\ref{nel-coupling-lem} by writing $\Lfoo_\Ln = \EL_\Ln + \NEL_\Ln$. \begin{proof} We will explain the proof of the bound on the first sum, as the second sum is evaluated in a similar fashion and the third is implied by previous lemmas.
+Note that the bound on the last sum, which involves only indicators of line events, is implied by combining the results for the enhanced line and nonenhanced line couplings in Lemmas \ref{el-coupling-lem} and \ref{nel-coupling-lem} by writing $I^{\mathrm{L}}_\Ln= I^{\mathrm {EL}}_\Ln+ I^{\mathrm{NEL}}_\Ln$.

+\begin{pf} We will explain the proof of the bound on the first sum, as the second sum is evaluated in a similar fashion and the third is implied by previous lemmas.
 We break up the sum into three cases depending on the Hamming distance between $\vect{v}$ and $\vect{w}$.

-{\em Case 1:} $d(\vect{v},\vect{w})=1$.
+\emph{Case 1}: $d(\vect{v},\vect{w})=1$.
 There are $O(n^4)$ such terms in the sum, so we need to show that the covariance is $O(n^{-5})$.
-In this case it suffices to use the trivial bound $\Cov(\EB_{\vect{v}},\EB_{\vect{w}}) \leq \E\EB_{\vect{v}}\EB_{\vect{w}} = \prob(\event_v^{EB}\cap \event_w^{EB})$, which is the probability that an enhanced basic configuration appears at $\vect{v}$ and at $\vect{w}$.
-For this event to occur, $\vect{v}$ must have one open neighbor in each direction, one of which is shared with $\vect{w}$, so $\vect{w}$ needs only one open neighbor in each direction orthogonal to $\vect{w}-\vect{v}$.
+In this case it suffices to use the trivial bound $\Cov (I^{\mathrm{EB}}_{\vect{v}},I^{\mathrm{EB}}_{\vect{w}}) \leq\E I^{\mathrm{EB}}_{\vect{v}}I^{\mathrm{EB}}_{\vect {w}} = \prob(\event_v^{\mathrm{EB}}\cap\event_w^{\mathrm{EB}})$, which is the probability that an enhanced basic configuration appears at $\vect{v}$ and at $\vect{w}$.
+For this event to occur, $\vect{v}$ must have one open neighbor in each direction, one of which is shared with $\vect {w}$, so $\vect{w}$ needs only one open neighbor in each direction orthogonal to $\vect{w}-\vect{v}$.
 This is a total of at least five open points on five fixed lines, which has probability $O((np)^5) = O(n^{-5})$ as desired.